AdaCore/libadalang/README.md

 -- libadalang playground
 --

-The file(s) passed as argument have been put into the u variable, or units if there are multiple.
+The file(s) passed as argument have been put into the `u` variable, or units if there are multiple.

-Enjoy !
+Enjoy!

 In [1]: print u.root.text
 with Ada.Text_IO; use Ada.Text_IO;